Diabetes can be life-threatening and is a disease that needs to be monitored.

 Lisinopril for diabetes is a viable option for lowering blood pressure and has the potential to lower the risk of cardiovascular disease and nephropathy.

-Lisinopril and other ACE inhibitors have been shown to be more effective than conventional beta-blockers at lowering blood pressure but may be slightly less effective than an ARB.
+Lisinopril and other ACE inhibitors are more effective than conventional beta-blockers at lowering blood pressure but may be slightly less effective than an ARB.

 With diabetes affecting millions in North America, understanding which medication works best for each individual should be a top priority to ensure health and longevity in the diabetic population.